Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 Almost total accuracy in detecting Downs syndrome compared to the current NHS Tests

-Harmony Test from 10 week with dating scan costs £399
+Harmony Test from 10 to 40 weeks dating scan costs £399

 The Harmony Prenatal Test is a safe test that detects Down’s syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
 It is a safe Non Invasive Prenatal Test (NIPT) and has over 99% accuracy in detecting Downs Syndrome.
 Furthermore, the Harmony Test does not put the pregnancy at risk of miscarriage because it is a simple blood test from the mother.
 Above all, the Harmony Test may reduce the need for invasive testing with chorionic villous sampling (CVS) or Amniocentesis, procedures that are currently used to diagnose chromosome disorders.